-Participants will examine the history of marginalization through gender and apply this understanding to their clinical and scholarly work.
+Participants will examine the history of marginalization through the lens of witchcraft, and apply new or deeper understandings of marginalization to their clinical and scholarly work.

-Participants will relate material from across cultures to the types of trauma experienced by marginalized groups today in order to expand and integrate this knowledge toward multicultural awareness, knowledge, and skills.
+Participants will relate material from across cultures to the types of trauma experienced by marginalized groups today in order to expand and integrate this knowledge toward more culturally-sensitive awareness, knowledge, and skills.

-Participants will evaluate their own experiences and practices via reflection upon multiple modes of knowing and being through presentations and workshops that seek to challenge conventional hierarchies of rational knowledge.
+Participants will evaluate their own experiences and practices through multiple modes of knowing and being, through presentations and workshops that seek to challenge conventional hierarchies of rational knowledge.